 Some materials that you find will be written by academics, for an academic audience - and their authority, accuracy and scope will be relatively easy to analyze and some will be written for a general audience - with qualities that are equally easy to assess.

-For information on deciding whether a source is scholarly, go the the Scholar Sources guide.
-(LINK THIS)
+For information on deciding whether a source is scholarly, go the the Scholarly Sources guide.

 Why Question the Accuracy of a Source?